indexnetwork/index/sdk/js/README.md

 ### Using Index Client SDK

-The Index Network offers an SDK to facilitate various operations on our platform.
+The Index Network offers an SDK to facilitate various operations on the protocol.
 In this example, we'll demonstrate how to authenticate, create an Index, and add an Item to it.

 > [**Index**](https://docs.index.network/docs/getting-started/data-models#index) is a fundamental component of the Index Network, designed to facilitate context management and enable semantic interoperability within your system.
 It serves as a structured way to organize and store data related to specific contexts.